 In isolated cases, some antidepressants increase the risk of suicidal ideation, especially when first taking them.
 If you have sudden thoughts of suicide, call your prescribing clinician right away and keep taking the medication.
 Stopping suddenly can make unwanted thoughts worse.

-Our therapists at Blueprints for Recovery can help.
+Our therapists at The PAC Program can help.
 Their experience and expertise can help you in overcoming suicidal thoughts.
 Overcoming suicidal thoughts is possible but requires professional help.
 We can assist you in your journey to wholeness, so contact us today.

 If you or a loved one needs help, please call us at